raquo/Airstream/README.md

 TODO[API] – implement this.

+#### `EventStream.empty`

+A stream that never emits any events.

 #### EventBus

 `new EventBus[MyEvent]` is the general-purpose way to create a stream on which you can manually trigger events.
-EventBus exposes two properties:
+The resulting EventBus exposes two properties:

 **`events`** is the stream of events emitted by the EventBus.